OpenFn/docs/docs/job-writing-guide.md

 familiar with their usage.

 An arrow function is an alternative way to write a JavaScript function.
-There are a few reasons why they are popular in modern Javascript:
+There are a few reasons why they are popular in modern JavaScript:

 - They feel lightweight, with less syntax required
 - They do not have a `this` scope - although this is largely irrelevant to